 The magazine also adheres its mission statement and to the Principles of Practice for University and College Periodicals Editors, as adopted by the Council for Advancement and Support of Education.

 The magazine is published by University Relations.
-The staff consists of an editor and associate editor/Web editor.
-Design is contracted through UC Creative Services, which has assigned a single designer to the project.
+Design is contracted through UC Creative Services.
 Photographers are hired through two sources: 1) UC Photographic Services and 2) Communications Services Photography at the Academic Health Center.
 Additional writing comes from the Academic Health Center public relations staff.
 All copy is edited.
 The magazine editor has final authority over the editorial content, words and pictures that appear in the publication.
-The editor reports to the UC vice president of Governmental Relations and University Communications, who reviews the final magazine before it leaves for the printer.

 When writing for one’s audience, it is necessary to know who they are.

-The magazine is distributed to all donors (about 85 percent of whom are alumni), all full-time faculty and staff, prospective donors as identified by the Foundation, new graduates who attendede commencement during 2008-14, members of the UC Parents Association who paid for a subscription, local media, community leaders and various VIPs, including presidents of the 400 largest universities in the U.S., who vote for U.S. News & World Report rankings.
+The magazine is distributed to all donors (about 85 percent of whom are alumni), all full-time faculty and staff, prospective donors as identified by the Foundation, local media, community leaders and various VIPs, including presidents of the 400 largest universities in the U.S., who vote for U.S. News & World Report rankings.
 Special orders, ranging from a few hundred to a few thousand issues, increase circulation and are paid for by individual university units as requested.
-Subscriptions are also available.

 All print-magazine content is published online with content going live the day the print magazines are due to arrive in campus mailboxes.
 Online magazine production starts before the print issue leaves for the printer and requires about four weeks to complete.
 When online content can be written to provide additional value to print material, an icon is placed in the print edition to drive readers to the Web.
 The Web version of the magazine includes breaking news, Web exclusives and multimedia content that is updated at least weekly.